Get in touch via email at kelly (at) seitanbeatsyourmeat (dot) com. Send me your questions, thoughts, and comments anytime!

 Please don’t steal

-Everything on this site is copyrighted and I work really hard, stealing is bad, karma, etc. I’d rather not plaster a large, obnoxious watermark on my photos, so please don’t steal them or crop out the little text watermark.
+Everything on this site is copyrighted and I work really hard, stealing is bad, karma, etc. I’d rather not plaster a large, obnoxious watermark on my photos, so please don’t steal them, crop out the little text watermark, or use them for your own purposes without permission, a.k.a. copyright infringement.
 I will find you, then you’ll find a less-than-friendly email in your inbox.